Ficus asperifolia

-Ficus asperifolia is a species of shrub or small sized gynodioecious fig tree belonging to the family Moraceae.
+Ficus asperifolia is a species of scrambling shrub or small sized gynodioecious fig tree belonging to the family Moraceae.
 It grows up to 6 m high and often has climbing branches.

 Description

 Leaves of the species are elliptical to obovate in shape, up to 20 cm long and 8 cm wide, apex is long and acuminate while base is cuneate to obtusely rounded.
 Leaves commonly have stipules; petiole is up to 1 cm long and margin tends to be lobed or dentate.
 Peduncles, 2–15 mm long, the figs are orange to purplish red, up to 2 cm in diameter and globular in shape; figs are sometimes paired or single on leaf axils.

 Distribution and habitat

 Ficus asperifolia occurs in Senegal westwards to Sudan and Kenya and southwards to Zambia.
-It is found in savannahs and edges of gallery forests.
+It is found in savannas and edges of gallery forests.

 Uses

 In Cameroon dried fruit of the species are used in traditional medine to treate infertility, extracts of the species are also used to aid the wound healing process.